-The Factory Store and Café worked together to do even more outreach in our community, participating in local events like the College Street Farmers Market.
-The café expanded in several ways this year—increasing catering options, adding new menu items, like the popular Factory Burger, new salad dressings, and more seasonal vegetable dishes.
-We are also developing educational programming in the culinary arena, with workshops this year on knife skills, tailgating, pasta making, and a fermentation class led by Harvest Roots.
+The Factory worked to do even more outreach in our community, participating in local events like the College Street Farmers Market.
 We welcomed both Lucy Buffett and Jamie DeMent to celebrate their respective cookbook releases and we continued our popular Friends of the Café dinners, featuring Scott Peacock, Ashley Christensen, and Asha Gomez, and a Fall Harvest Supper with our café chef Ray Nichols.
-(We will be announcing our 2018 Friends of the Café lineup in January, so stay tuned.)
-Our First and Third Monday gatherings became First and Third Tuesdays, and we now also celebrate Antipasti Mondays as we continue to receive café visitors from around the world.

 In September, we launched our new website and have, over the course of the year, streamlined our practices—cross-training employees, improving processes, and promoting efficiency.
 We have focused on celebrating our talented team’s work and encouraging team building.